top of page

 A classic example is this: the student has heard and understood “I am not the body, I am awareness.”
 Yet in daily life, fear, shame, or pride still arise as though the Self were limited.
 These emotional reactions are not a lack of knowledge but traces of old patterns — deeply ingrained habits of thought and feeling that run contrary (viparita) to the new vision.

-Shankara and traditional teachers stress that these habitual errors are worn away through nididhyasana — deep assimilation of the teaching, living with it until it saturates one’s daily orientation. viparita-bhavana does not require new information; it requires steady exposure and reconditioning so that the mind naturally abides in the truth.
+Shankara and traditional teachers stress that these habitual errors are worn away through nididhyasana — deep assimilation of the teaching, living with it until it saturates one’s daily orientation.
+Viparita-bhavana does not require new information; it requires steady exposure and reconditioning so that the mind naturally abides in the truth.

 Thus, viparita-bhavana explains why liberation is not just intellectual understanding but requires assimilation.
 Self-knowledge is immediate, but its full freedom is lived only when contrary habits of thinking are dissolved.